RiRah123/Frogger/README.md

 Are you ready to take on the challenge?
 Get your reflexes ready, gather your courage, and embark on a daring adventure in our Frogger game!

+## Sprints
+### Sprint 1
+During this sprint, we performed object-oriented analysis (OOA) and created a Domain model and Use Case Diagram.
+In terms of implementation, we developed three screens: a welcome screen, a player configuration screen, and an initial game screen.
+We focused on Java (not Kotlin) and ensured that our application's functionality aligned with the requirements.
+We eagerly awaited the upcoming demo to showcase our progress.

+### Sprint 2
+This sprint encompassed further object-oriented analysis (OOA), where we crafted user stories and System Sequence Diagrams (SSDs).
+For implementation, we constructed a game screen featuring road, river, and goal tiles, allowing the character sprite to freely move around.
+We built upon the foundation laid in Sprint 1, emphasizing the importance of analysis when developing complex systems.

+### Sprint 3
+Design-wise, we created a Detailed Class Diagram (DCD) and a Sequence Diagram (SD).
+In terms of implementation, we introduced three types of vehicles, each with distinct behaviors such as sizes and speeds.
+Additionally, we implemented a score system to track the player's progress.
+This sprint expanded upon the previous ones, refining the obstacles on road tiles and enhancing the scoring system.

+### Sprint 4
+Design deliverables included a write-up on SOLID/GRASP principles.
+In terms of implementation, we developed scenarios for losing lives and implemented the game over screen.
+Building upon the work of earlier sprints, we focused on water tiles (river), vehicle collisions, and proper tracking of remaining lives.
+Emphasizing SOLID and GRASP principles helped us grasp the benefits of following these patterns.

+### Sprint 5
+The final sprint involved writing a code smells analysis.
+We implemented scenarios for winning the game and introduced the logs for crossing the river.
+Tracking the score and remaining lives, we ensured that the Game Win Screen displayed them appropriately.
+Reflecting on code smells, we identified areas where our code could be improved.
+This sprint emphasized Object-Oriented Analysis and provided an opportunity for team-based code review.